 • Assist with other various duties as needed.

-Start dates for fall interns are negotiable throughout August and September.
+Start dates for winter interns are negotiable throughout December and early January.
 Limited housing is available.
 All internships are unpaid, 12 to 16 weeks in length, and 40+ hours per week.
 Find more information, and application materials, on our website: http://www.wildlifesciencecenter.org/internship

-Email a cover letter, resume, unofficial transcripts, two completed reference forms (found on our website), and the completed application form (also found on our website) to Roberta@wildlifesciencecenter.org by August 30th.
+Email a cover letter, resume, unofficial transcripts, two completed reference forms (found on our website), and the completed application form (also found on our website) to Roberta@wildlifesciencecenter.org by October 1st.
+Applications are accepted on a rolling basis, and positions may be filled prior to the application deadline.

 • Must be at least 18 years old and able to sign a liability waiver